marinamarina/sure-thing/README.md

 # Football Prediction Application
-This repository contains the codebase for my Major Project (i.e. dissertation) at Robert Gordon University, and is currently a work in progress.
+This repository contains the codebase for my Major Project (i.e. dissertation) at Robert Gordon University.

 ## Overview